openstack/governance/reference/opens.rst

 Open Design
 -----------

-**We are committed to an open design process.**  Every six months the development community holds a design summit to gather requirements and write specifications for the upcoming release.
-The design summits, which are **open to the public**, include users, developers, and upstream projects.
-We gather requirements and produce an approved roadmap used to guide development for the next six months.
+**We are committed to an open design process.**  Every development cycle the OpenStack community holds face-to-face events to gather requirements and write specifications for the upcoming release.
+Those events, which are **open to anyone**, include users, developers, and upstream projects.
+We gather requirements, define priorities and flesh out technical design to guide development for the next development cycle.

 The community controls the design process.
 You can help make this software meet your needs.